BUTTERNUT SQUASH AND SAUSAGE WITH FRIED SAGE APPETIZER

 • Paleo Shrimp & Cauli-Grits with Smoked Rib Meat

-The recipe for butternut squash and sausage appetizers was more of an amuse bouche than a true appetizer, but boy did it taste good.
+The butternut squash and sausage appetizer recipe was more of an amuse-bouche than a true appetizer, but boy, it tasted good.
 I made a big batch of sage sausage mix and just formed mini patties out of it.
-The roasted butternut squash puree was stiff enough that it could be formed on top of the sausage.
+The roasted butternut squash purée was stiff enough to be formed on top of the sausage.

 For the Sage Sausage